YtTanel/Fake-Chrome-Update-Box/README.md

 Fake chrome update script made in PowerShell

 # HOW TO RUN
-Just download and run it, put it in task scheduler to frustrate scammers lol
+Just download and run it, put it in Task Scheduler to frustrate scammers lol